 - A bit expensive

-In this section of the article, we will take a look at all the various things that come into play when you’re choosing a new pair of basketball headphones.
-First, you will have to consider the headphones type which plays a major role in comfort, sound quality, and practicality.
-The type of headphones will also play a role in your budget, as most over-ear headphones tend to be on the expensive side of the spectrum.
-After that, we will discuss the features that you will need to look for and compare in different models in order to ensure you’re getting the most value for your money.
-Now, let’s get into this!
+In this section, we’ll look at all of the factors to consider when purchasing a new set of basketball headphones.
+First, you must evaluate the type of headphones.
+It is important for comfort, sound quality, and portability.
+The type of headphones you choose will also affect your budget.
+Because most over-ear headphones are expensive.
+Following that, we’ll go over the features you should look for and compare different models to ensure you’re getting the best value for your money.
+Let’s get started!

 Types of Headphones for Basketball